MapColonies/telemetry/src/semanticConventions/README.md

-# Telemetry
-## Semantic Conventions
+# Telemetry Semantic Conventions
-* This package goal is to provide flexible and easy to provide semantic conventions to be used for telemetry purposes across all of MapColonies services.
+* This submodule goal is to provide flexible and easy to provide semantic conventions to be used for telemetry purposes across all of MapColonies services.
 * It's based on OpenTelemetry [semantic-conventions](https://opentelemetry.io/docs/specs/semconv/).
 * Each Domain defines its JSON file that describes the semantic conventions of the domain.
-The package handles the validation of the file and the generation of files for use in code.
+The submodule handles the validation of the file and the generation of files for use in code.
 * Support Javascript & Typescript.

 > [!IMPORTANT]